GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-26 06:35:25 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-26 07:28:59 IST

 Current Weather in Coimbatore:
 Temperature: 21.88 °C
-Condition: mist
+Condition: fog